Two layers.

 Classify the macro regime

 The growth and inflation composites interact to classify the macro environment into one of four regimes.
-The liquidity state then acts as a modifier, creating eight distinct market conditions that each call for a different portfolio posture.
+The liquidity state acts as a modifier, creating eight distinct market states — each with a deliberate allocation posture built into the system in advance, with no discretion at classification time.

 Generate the portfolio signal